 VERDICT: 9/10.
-Of course, in the name of equality, there should be more women’s matches in the Best 100 list.
+Of course, in the name of equality, there should be more women’s matches in the 100 Best Matches…List.
 But, as it is, nothing comes close to Charlotte vs Natalya.
 Even deserving of a higher place.

 (Click here for #97 Shawn Michaels vs Michael Jannetty, May 17, Raw 1993)

 Does this match belong in the WWE Network’s Best 100 Matches To See Before You Die?
 Leave your comments below!